Plantar Fasciitis Treatment

 If you have posture issues that result in an abnormal gait, we can realign the body using chiropractic adjustments.
 This form of treatment can also help to add balance to your body, preventing uneven weight distribution or a tendency to roll the foot inward.
 Excessive pronation is seen in a significant number of patients suffering from plantar fasciitis.

 Tight calf muscles can also contribute to plantar fasciitis.
 In this case, treatment includes stretching the two main muscles in the calf.
 Texas Injury Clinic is fully equipped to offer complete rehabilitative sports medicine, including soft tissue massage therapy and comprehensive physical therapy.

 Take the First Step

 The sooner you begin plantar fasciitis treatment, the sooner you can enjoy your favorite activities.
 Drs.
-Mark Williams, Mario Leza, and Ashley Salazar are dedicated to helping patients overcome pain and deliver individualized treatment plans.
+Mark Williams, and Mario Leza are dedicated to helping patients overcome pain and deliver individualized treatment plans.
 Please call our practice at (817) 624-7222 or contact us online today to schedule your consultation.